 each address within the proposed Residential Parking Permit zone.

 Within sixty days of the public hearing, the Authority will approve, deny, or modify the

 residential parking permit zone.
 After approval, the Authority will install that stipulate the parking restrictions and exceptions.

 7. After the zone is established, how long is the permit valid?

-Parking permits shall be renewed every two years through the Revenue Authority.
+Two-year parking permits shall be renewed every two years and Visitor parking permits

 8. If the petition is denied, is there an appeals process?

 In case of a denial by the Authority, the petitioners may (1) appeal the decision of the